Special values of Goss $L$-series attached to Drinfeld modules of rank 2: Introduction

 For each such system $\rho=(\rho_l)$ of Galois representations, one can assign the $L$-function

-where $v$ runs over all finite places not in $S$ and $\mathcal{N}v$ is the norm of the place $v$ of $F$.
-The function $L_{S}(\rho,s)$ converges to an analytic function for $s\in \CC$ with $\Re(s)$ sufficiently large.
+where $\mu$ runs over all finite places not in $U$ and $\mathcal{N}\mu$ is the norm of the place $\mu$ of $F$.
+The function $L_{U}(\rho,s)$ converges to an analytic function for $s\in \CC$ when the real part $\Re(s)$ of $s$ is sufficiently large.
 We refer the reader to \cite{Del} and \cite{Ser} for further details about the subject.